Out of all the rooms in your house which is the most prone to moisture?

 Location, location, location

 Where you live is an important factor in how humid your house is.
-Most homes in the southern US have a humidity over 50-60%, well above the recommended 30% to prevent mold and bacteria growth in the home.
+Most homes in the southern US have a humidity over 50-60%, well above the recommended 30%.

 Kitchens and bathrooms tend to have even higher humidity levels than the rest of the home, thanks to access to running water and the refrigerator.
 Yes, your refrigerator is affecting the moisture in your kitchen.
 We often don’t get to see the backside of our fridge, but the coolant system keeping everything cold produces a small amount of moisture that spreads through the room.